Anna of Bentheim-Tecklenburg

 Anna, Princess of Anhalt-Bernburg (née Countess Anna of Bentheim-Tecklenburg; 4 January 1579 – 9 December 1624) was the consort of Christian I, Prince of Anhalt-Bernburg.

 Biography

 Countess Anna of Bentheim-Tecklenburg was born in Bentheim on 4 January 1579 to Arnold III, Count of Bentheim-Steinfurt-Tecklenburg-Limburg and Magdalena of Neuenahr-Alpen.

-On 2 July 1595 she married Christian I, Prince of Anhalt-Bernburg in Lorbach.
-They had sixteen children:
+On 2 July 1595, she married Christian I, Prince of Anhalt-Bernburg in Lohrbach.
+They had sixteen children of which only nine lived to mature adulthood: